choptastic/fed/README.markdown

 In the event of more than one file is found with that matching name, then depending on your configuration above, `fed` will either:

-  * fail by letting you know which files conflict
+  * `fail`: fail by letting you know which files conflict
-  * ask you which file you wish to load
+  * `ask`: ask you which file you wish to load
-  * load all files in the editor
+  * `loadall`: load all files in the editor

+## Files that don't exist, and file creation

+If `fed` is provided with a file that does not exist it uses the setting above:

+  * `fail`: fail and inform the user that the file was not found
+  * `ask`: inform the user the file does not exist, and asks which filename to create
+  * `create`: will automatically create a file with the provided name,

 ## Assumptions